 “They pulled mitochondrial DNA from 48 quids and from 18 aprons that had been stained with what was likely menstrual blood.
 Then they scanned the DNA for various molecular markers called haplogroups, which appear in different frequencies in different parts of the world.”

 The researchers discovered that 14% of the samples belonged to Haplogroup A. They also point out that museum and university collections have many sources of Native American DNA (such as quids, textiles, and cigarettes).
-Those interested in finding out what career options there are in the field of archaeology should visit the Norwich University website to see what the exciting subject has in store for its students.
+Those interested in finding out what career options there are in the field of archaeology should visit the Norwich University infections-treatment.com to see what the exciting subject has in store for its students.